 Writing a killer press release is only half the battle.
 The other half consists of sending it out to the right audience.
-But what if you’ve done the hard work and still haven’t gotten a response or coverage in media outlets?
+But what if you’ve done the hard work and still haven’t gotten a response or coverage?
 You’ll be surprised to know that it may be the lack of an important element in your press release: your contact details.
-By not including basic contact information in your newsroom, you'll miss out on some serious media coverage.
+Here's why not including basic contact information in your newsroom can cost you some serious media coverage.

 Help a reporter out

 Providing basic contact info for journalists to reach out to you seems pretty straightforward, right?
 Wrong.
 Whether it’s out of safety concerns or fear that customers will be blowing up your phone, many brands don't include their phone numbers or emails in press releases or newsrooms.
 Instead of protecting your brand, it might hurt your chances of reaching your target audience.

 Bear in mind that journalists receive hundreds of pitches every day, so accessibility and immediacy are key components to getting published.
 If your contact details are not easily accessed, journalists will have a hard time reaching you for follow-up questions.
 This may lead to frustration and even cause them to drop your story.

 To get insight into how journalists perceive our press releases, we spoke to Remy Ludo Gieling, editor-in-chief at dutch business magazines Sprout and MT.
 Besides explaining that only newsworthy stories make the cut, Remy makes a strong case for including contact details in your press release.

 “Most important are clear links to contact details and spokespeople.
 I like to reach out on the phone and LinkedIn, some of my colleagues prefer email.
 A newsroom without any contact details would be a big miss.”